 Use the acidity of vinegar to tenderize meat.
 I add several tablespoons to pot roast, soups, and stews.
 If you have balsamic vinegar it will add a wonderful flavor, but white vinegar tenderizes just as well.
 Your guests will think you are serving them filet mignon.

 Go over the bricks with a damp cloth dipped in 1 cup white vinegar mixed with 1-gallon warm water.
 Your hearth will look so good you’ll wonder why you didn’t do this sooner!
 You can use the same process on brick flooring, too.

 If that paneling is looking dull and dreary, perk it up with this simple remedy: Mix 2 cups warm water, 4 tablespoons vinegar and 2 tablespoons olive oil in a container.
 Mix well then apply with a clean cloth.
 Allow to soak into the wood for a few minutes, then polish with a dry cloth.
 That’s it!
-Looks, great doesn’t it?
+Looks fabulous doesn’t it?

-To get built up polish off a piece of wood furniture, dip a cloth in equal parts vinegar and water and squeeze it out well.
+To remove built-up furniture wax from a piece of wood furniture, dip a cloth in equal parts vinegar and water and squeeze it out well.
 Then carefully clean away the polish, moving with the grain.
 Wipe dry with a soft towel or cloth.
 Most leather tabletops will come clean simply by wiping them down with a soft cloth dipped in 1/4 cup vinegar and 1/2 cup water.
 Use a clean towel to dry off any remaining liquid.